 Fender Twin Reverb

-The Roland Jazz Chorus (link to check the price on Amazon) has been the go-to option for most players requiring pristine-clean, powerful, articulate, and utterly defined sound in large stages.
+The Roland Jazz Chorus has been the go-to option for most players, requiring pristine-clean, powerful, articulate, and utterly defined sound in large stages.
 These qualities come from the amplifier's preamp section, dual 12″ speakers, built-in Chorus, and overall sound quality.
-If you are after 80s sounds that need to sound pristine clean, powerful, and glass-like, the JC-120 will be a superb option.
+If you are after that clean, powerful, and glass-like sound popularized in the 80s, the JC-120 will be a superb option.

 Guitar amplifiers are perhaps the most common type of instrument amplifier in existence.
 They can even be used for instruments other than guitar, as we've found out.
 As a synth player, you are now ready to make an informed decision and get the one that suits your sound the best.